 The cost will vary, please contact individual providers or view their websites for actual costs.
 Funding may be available via providers in some circumstances, to enquire about any available funding please contact individual providers

-The Managed Learning Environment (MLE) is an online system which provides all learners with access to key learning resources, which are an integral part of the Pre-Join Programme, including all the e-learning packages and student notes which are fully maintained.
-Students have access to the Pre-Join resources for a period of 3 years.
+The Managed Learning Environment (MLE) is an online system which provides all learners with access to key learning resources which enables the students to reinforce their learning following the classroom teaching, they are an integral part of the Pre-Join Programme and include e-learning packages and student notes which are fully maintained.
 This will enable learners to keep up to date with any changes, especially during the period of time between recruitment and employment.